architect/arc.codes/src/views/docs/en/:tutorials/beyond-hello-world.md

 * user management/authentication
 * data validation/sanitization
-* any front end Javascript
+* any front end JavaScript
 * there are no tests 😱